buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_1_Get_Solana_Running.md

 This should spit out `0.0.2`.
 At this point, we are good to go to start setting up our NFTs :).

+**Note**: If you're on MacOS, you might run into an issue if you had the old version of the Metaplex CLI installed.
+Make sure you delete the `metaplex-foundation` or `metaplex` directory in your `~` folder!

 ### 🚨 Progress Report

 *Please do this else Farza will be sad :(*